-It is recommended that the boat be taken to an authorized Sea-Doo Sport Boats dealer for proper storage, however you can perform the following operations with a minimum of tools.
+It is recommended that the boat be taken to an authorized Sea-Doo Sport Boats dealer for proper storage but the following operations can be performed by you with a minimum of tools.

 NOTE: Leave drain plug out during storage period.